THE REVERSE-FUNNEL STRATEGY

 Product cards were the first decision gate for tire shoppers.
 The legacy design buried critical information — specs, fitment signals, pricing clarity, and shipping ETAs were either missing or competing for attention, causing decision paralysis.

-Redesigned the product card hierarchy to surface tire specs, fitment badges, competitive pricing, and Ship-to-ETA at a glance — enabling confident add-to-cart without leaving the PLP.
+Side-by-side comparison of the PLP product card.
+The redesign surfaces tire specs, fitment badges, competitive pricing, and shipping ETA at a glance — enabling confident add-to-cart without leaving the listing page.

 03